aepryus/AepX/README.md

 // Initialize a basket object using SQLite let basket: Basket = Basket(SQLitePersist("AepX"))

-// Set the default basket and define all namespaces Domain object could be defined in.
+// Set the default basket and define all namespaces Domain objects could be defined in.
 Loom.start(basket: basket, namesspaces: ["AepX"])

 let appid = "123456789abcdef"